sad-spirit/pg-wrapper/README.md

     ->getConverterForTypeSpecification('INTEGER[]')
     ->output([1, 2, 3]);
 ```
-Obviously, yhe above query can be prepared as usual and executed with another array literal.
+Obviously, the above query can be prepared as usual and executed with another array literal.

 On the other hand, Doctrine DBAL [has its own solution for parameter lists](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/data-retrieval-and-manipulation.html#list-of-parameters-conversion)
 which once again depends on rewriting SQL and does not work with `prepare()` / `execute()`.
 It also has ["support" for array